 In September 2011, SunWest placed an order for 10 additional Boeing 737-800 aircraft, as well as 15 Boeing 737-700 aircraft.
 The airline hoped to add new destinations, as well as increase frequencies for existing popular routes.

-In early 2013, SunWest began expanding it's Southern California presence by increasing the frequency of flights to Los Angeles, as well as adding service to Long Beach and Burbank.
-By 2014, the airline had also received approval to begin operating international flights, introducting service to Vancouver and Calgary.
+In early 2013, SunWest began expanding its Southern California presence by increasing the frequency of flights to Los Angeles, as well as adding service to Long Beach and Burbank.
+By 2014, the airline had also received approval to begin operating international flights, introducing service to Vancouver and Calgary.

-SunWest continued to supplement it's fleet growth through an aggressive leasing strategy that saw the airline acquire several second-hand aircraft from other carriers.
-The addition of available seats allowed SunWest to increase it's marketshare at it's Phoenix hub from 11% to 15%.
+SunWest continued to supplement its fleet growth through an aggressive leasing strategy that saw the airline acquire several second-hand aircraft from other carriers.
+The addition of available seats allowed SunWest to increase market share at its Phoenix hub from 11% to 15%.

-In 2016, SunWest announced a majority of it's fleet would be equipped with Gogo Inflight Wi-Fi.
+In 2016, SunWest announced most of its fleet would be equipped with GoGo Inflight Wi-Fi.
 While internet access is available at additional cost, an extensive library of movies, TV shows, music, and games became freely available for passengers to stream on their personal devices.

 In early 2018, SunWest confirmed an order for 10 Boeing 737 MAX 8 aircraft, with an option for 10 more.
 Deliveries are scheduled to begin in 2022.
-The airline also continued to add Boeing 737NG aircraft on short and long-term leases, growing it's fleet to 60 aircraft.
-In August 2018, SunWest announced it's certification to begin operating military charter flights on behalf of the Civil Reserve Air Fleet (CRAF).
+The airline also continued to add Boeing 737NG aircraft on short and long-term leases, growing its fleet to 80 aircraft.
+In August 2018, SunWest announced its certification to begin operating military charter flights on behalf of the Civil Reserve Air Fleet (CRAF).

-In Septmeber 2019, SunWest announced it was opening a new crew base and hub at Los Angeles International Airport (LAX).
-The airline said it intended to use LAX as the primary base for it's ETOPS operations.
+In September 2019, SunWest announced it was opening new crew bases and hubs at Los Angeles International Airport (LAX) and San Jose Mineta (SJC).
+The airline said it intended to use these bass as the focus for its ETOPS operations.
 Service to Honolulu and Kahului were announced a few weeks later.
-By January 2020, SunWest had moved all it's existing LAX operations to Terminal 3.
+By January 2020, SunWest had moved all its existing LAX operations to Terminal 6.